Private, In-Home Tutoring in New Glasgow, Nova Scotia

-New Glasgow District Curriculum Used in Our In-Home Tutoring Programs
+New Glasgow District and Curriculum

 The Chignecto-Central Regional School Board Instructional Framework guides instruction in the school district and provides clear expectations for students to meet each year.
 The curriculum is aligned to the assessments all students take in the province.
 The curriculum emphasizes core academics in English, Math, Science, Languages, and History and then develop frameworks that help students branch off into more advanced or focused studies.
 With the fundamentals established through mathematical problem-solving, scientific literacy, and the ability to communicate students have the foundation to master all subjects they pursue.